fbpx

 Practicum

-Students will participate in a mandatory Practicum of 420 hours in order to gain first-hand experience and to practice skills and techniques learned.
+Students will participate in a mandatory Practicum of 420 hours to gain first-hand experience and to practice skills and techniques learned.

 *Content is subject to change by administration as required to meet program and profession standards.